Pylons/pyramid/docs/narr/project.rst

 :term:`project`.

 A project is a directory that contains at least one :term:`package`.
-You'll use the template to render a project, and create your application logic within the package that lives inside the project.
+You'll use the template to create a project, and you'll create your application logic within a package that lives inside the project.
 Even if your application is extremely simple, it is useful to place code that drives the application within a package, because a package is more easily extended with new code.
 An application that lives inside a package can also be distributed more easily than one which does not live within a package.

 :app:`Pyramid` comes with a variety of templates that you can use to generate a project.
 Each template makes different configuration assumptions about